ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 Note that some sections have been re-ordered, to ensure that the most relevant and accessible information is presented first, with lengthier and more abstruse sections placed later.
 This proposal incorporates some earlier writings on the project.

-This *is* the scaled-down version of the project.
-It's much less ambitious now, no longer including a unified philosophy of existence and spirituality, two separate religions, a feature film trilogy, and a pop band.... -_-;

 At the bottom is a bunch of text related to the project.
 Most of it is probably pretty bad....

 # Abstract